goughm2/SlideShow/NewSlideShow/slideShow/README.md

-Nuclera SlideShow Project by Max Gough
+SlideShow Project by Max Gough

 A JavaFX desctop application was created that will display a SlideShow of images.